-The WTA Finals will be held in Shenzhen for the second straight year, with the best eight players in the 2020 season set to feature.
-The tournament is live from 1-8 November.
+The WTA Finals will be held in Shenzhen for the second time, with the best eight players in the 2021 season set to feature.
+The tournament is live from 31 October-1 November 2021.

 The WTA Finals is hugely significant on the tour, offering as much as 1,500 points, more than any other WTA tournament, and second only to the Grand Slams.
 The eight players are divided into two groups of four, with the top two advancing to the semi-finals.